White piggy bank on a blue background

 Ultimately, you have to ensure that if you go down this path you’re giving your audience enough added value every month to make sure their investment is worth it.

-The donation model
+The donation / subscription model

 The possibilities are endless, so get creative.